WeblateOrg/weblate/docs/vcs.rst

 * Saves disk space on the server, the repository is stored just once.
 * Makes the updates faster, only one repository is updated.
 * There is just single exported repository with Weblate translations (see :ref:`git-exporter`).
-* Some addons can operate on more components sharing single repository, for example :ref:`addon-weblate.git.squash`.
+* Some addons can operate on multiple components sharing one repository, for example :ref:`addon-weblate.git.squash`.

 HTTPS repositories